Back to Blog

 How Browsers Choose the Right Image

-When a browser encounters a responsive image, it evaluates several factors: viewport width, device pixel ratio, image layout size, and sometimes connection conditions.
+When a browser encounters a responsive image, it evaluates several factors: viewport width, device pixel ratio (DPR), image layout size, and sometimes network conditions.
 Using this information, it selects the most efficient image file available.
+This decision happens automatically and invisibly to users, making responsive images a powerful behind-the-scenes optimisation that requires no JavaScript.

 Understanding the srcset Attribute